Sai-Chakradhar-Mahendrakar/SOC-Analyst-Automation-using-RAG-Model/README.md

 2. Access the web interface at `http://localhost:8000`

 3. Upload log files through the interface

+4. Get resopnse for user query

-4. View results in the dashboard
+5. View results in the dashboard

 ## Dependencies